 Common Causes of Premature Consumable Failure

-You’ll shorten consumable life fast if you mismatch amperage to the tip rating—overcurrent scorches nozzles, undercurrent leaves dross and unstable arcs.
+You’ll shorten consumable life fast if you mismatch amperage to the tip rating—overcurrent scorches nozzles, while undercurrent leaves dross and unstable arcs.

 Verify your setpoint against the nozzle’s max amperage and actual cut load to maintain proper energy density.